Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A: Certain factors can make you more likely to get uterine cancer.
 These are called risk factors.
 But just because you have one or more risk factors does not mean you will definitely get uterine cancer.
 In fact, you can have all the risk factors and still not develop the disease.
 Or you can have no risk factors and still get uterine cancer.
 Here are the main risk factors for uterine cancer.
 Many of these risk factors are for endometrial carcinoma.
 These risks involve having too much exposure to the hormone estrogen:

 Tamoxifen use.
-Tamoxifen is a drug used to treat women who have breast cancer.
-Women who take tamoxifen have a higher risk of getting uterine cancer.
+Tamoxifen is a drug used to treat women who have breast cancer and is used to help prevent breast cancer in women at high risk.
+Women who take tamoxifen have a higher risk of getting uterine (endometrial) cancer.

 Obesity.
-Women who are obese get uterine cancer three times more often than women who are not obese.
+Women who are obese get uterine (endometrial) cancer 3 times more often than women who are not obese.
 Obesity is a leading risk factor for endometrial cancer.
 Health conditions linked to obesity, such as diabetes, also increase your risk.

 Late menopause.
-Women who reach menopause after age 50 have a higher risk for uterine cancer.
+Women who reach menopause after age 50 have a higher risk for uterine (endometrial) cancer.

 Older age.
-Most women who get uterine cancer are older than age 50.
+Most women who get uterine (endometrial) cancer are older than age 50.

 Race.
-African-American women have a higher chance of getting uterine cancer than white or Asian women.
+African-American women have a higher chance of getting uterine cancer (sarcoma) than white or Asian women.

 No pregnancies.
-Women who have never been pregnant have a higher chance of uterine cancer.
+Women who have never been pregnant have a higher chance of uterine (endometrial) cancer.

 Previous radiation therapy to the pelvis.
-If you have had pelvic radiation in the past, your risk for developing uterine cancer is increased.
-These cancers usually are diagnosed five to 25 years after the radiation treatment.
+If you have had pelvic radiation in the past, your risk for developing uterine cancer (sarcoma and endometrial) is increased.

 Q: Why does obesity increase the risk for uterine cancer?